What if rigour were fast and free?

 What we are building

 Decades of computer science and software engineering research — structured product discovery, test driven development, formal methods, and behavior-preserving transformations — have always worked.
 They were just challenging to apply consistently and time-cost effectively in most commercial settings.
 We believe that AI makes it feasible to learn and consistently apply these practices even under pressure and constraints.
-We build across three layers.
+We build across four layers.

 What we are releasing